hicsail/puppeteerlite/README.md

 # PuppeteerLite

-A tool that parses GenBank files according to user's protocol and design specifications and prints Tecan robot instructions in gwl format.
+A tool that parses GenBank files prints Tecan robot instructions in gwl format.

 ## Requirements